ldijkman/randomnerd_esp32_wifi_manager/Binary_4_ESP8266_4MB/readme.md

 Binary files for ESP8266 32mbit == 4MByte

-Maybe more people are able to test it this way
+Maybe more people are able to try / test it this way

-not all finnished

-but most is working
+not all finnished == but most is working

+---

+program and connect your computer / phone / tablet wifi to ESP Access Point direct connect

+browse to 192.168.4.1 for wifi manager and configure ESP8266 for your wifirouter

+hope the rest gos automaticly

+succes

+show me a video if you got it working????

+---

 maybe you know how this works